 If you're overwhelmed by debts like credit card bills, medical expenses, or back taxes, filing for Chapter 7 can give you another shot at financial success.
 It is the most common type of consumer bankruptcy filed in the U.S. and is the quickest way to get rid of your unsecured debt.
 DebtStoppers often sees our Georgia clients become debt-free in a matter of just a few short weeks!
+Chapter 7 bankruptcy filers in Georgia often ask if they can keep their houses and cars in bankruptcy.
+Yes, you can even keep your house and your car in Chapter 7.

 Call or text DebtStoppers today at 678-673-2142 and let one of our experienced Georgia attorneys help you decide the best way for you to get out of debt.